Alluxio/alluxio/docs/en/ufs/Ozone.md

   /ozone o3fs://<OZONE_BUCKET>.<OZONE_VOLUME>/
 ```

-If you need mount an HDFS cluster with a specified version, you can specify it through `alluxio.underfs.version=<OZONE_VERSION>`.
+If you need to mount an Ozone cluster of a specific version, you can specify it through the command line option `alluxio.underfs.version=<OZONE_VERSION>`.
 ```console
 $ ./bin/alluxio fs mount \
   --option alluxio.underfs.hdfs.configuration=<DIR>/ozone-site.xml \